 Each undergraduate senior's academic program is evaluated by the Registrar.
 Evaluation summaries are emailed to all seniors prior to the beginning of fall semester and followed by subsequent evaluations throughout the academic year.
-Students may also refer to their online degree audit through MyMountHolyoke to chart the progress at any time towards completing College-wide requirements and any minor they have declared.
+Students may also refer to their online degree audit through my.mtholyoke at any time to chart their progress towards completing College-wide requirements and any minor they have declared.
 It is the responsibility of each student to respond appropriately and to ensure that outstanding issues are resolved prior to Commencement.

 The Registrar does not evaluate or track students' progress towards the requirements of their major(s).
-It is the responsibility of each student to meet with her adviser and/or the authorized person in that department to be sure she has met requirements for that major.
+It is the responsibility of each student to meet with their adviser and/or the authorized person in that department to be sure they have met requirements for that major.
 As graduation approaches, the Chair of each department will notify the Registrar of which degree candidates for that semester have completed the major's requirements.

 Students should check the College and departmental requirements carefully to be sure they understand where they stand vis a vis the requirements for graduation.
 Students are responsible for charting their own progress and remaining aware of their standing.

 Graduate students who plan to graduate should contact their program's director regarding requirements.
 International guest students and international exchange students who may be awarded a certificate of international study must contact the Office of Global Initiatives about their requirements.